rethinksoftware/rethink-plaintext-editing/readme.md

 To run the challenge:

-- Clone or download this repo and `cd rethink-plaintext-editing`
+- FORK this repo
-- Run `npm install && npm run dev`
+- Download forked repo and run `npm install && npm run dev`
 - Open `localhost:3000` in your browser
 - Enjoy

-Once complete, please email a link to a GitHub repo of clean, tested code to us.
+Once complete, please email us a link to your forked repo with clean, tested code.
 We will use Chrome to run it.

 - Rethink Engineering